oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Registered Extension
 <registered-extension>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that the item is a registered CSAF Extension.
-The test MUST be skipped for official CSAF Extensions.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that the item is a registered CSAF Extension.
+The test SHALL be skipped for official CSAF Extensions.

 The relevant paths for this test are: